 Many of us like to plan ahead to our next holiday, whether that’s a weekend away or enjoying a longer break with friends or family.
 For some, there’s nothing like escaping to the sunshine overseas.
 For others, exploring the UK and enjoying the unpredictable weather is more to their taste.
 If you favour the latter, have you thought about making your next trip on a canal boat, or investing in a static caravan as a second home to escape to?

-We share three alternative holiday options that offer freedom, flexibility and could create some special holiday memories for you and your family.
+We share three alternative holiday options that offer freedom and flexibility, and could create some special holiday memories.

 Explore the UK with a motorhome

 A motorhome gives you the opportunity to venture to any destination you want, whenever you want, whilst bringing you privacy and all the home comforts you need.

 As well as freedom, a motorhome can offer you quality time with your loved ones.
 It provides you with a unique setting for a memorable trip, whether you’re travelling with your partner or you’ve got the whole family (pets included!) in tow, there’s a type of motorhome for everyone.

 You can also follow your own schedule, setting off when you’re ready, and you won’t have to share the journey with strangers.
 You’re bound to be less stressed than when you have to catch a ferry or a plane, which involves a much longer process once you’ve arrived at the airport.
 This way, you simply drive to your holiday destination.
 And once you get there, you don’t have to waste time unpacking or pitching a tent - time better spent exploring your new surroundings.